pvs043/cMDTBuildLab/README.md

 You can use this module with a pull server, an SMB share or a local file repository.
 The following quick start example use a local file repository.
 We recommend that you create a Checkpoint/Snapshot of the test deployment server after the initial prerequisites and sourcefiles have been installed/copied.

 1. Make sure you have installed all prerequisites.
-2. Install the cMDTBuildLab module on the test deployment server:<br>
+2. Install the cMDTBuildLab module on the test deployment server:
 ``` powershell
  Install-Module cMDTBuildLab
  ```
 3. Create a source directory (E:\Source).
 If you use another driveletter and patch you need to edit the configuration file (Deploy_MDT_Server_ConfigurationData.psd1)
 4. Create subfolders under E:\Source and copy content from official Windows ISO to it:
    * Windows7x86